 This project tracks every motor vehicle crash on San Francisco's streets, attempts to identify the victims, analyzes the circumstances surrounding each crash and will soon provide data-backed guidance that will help San Francisco and the SFMTA achieve Vision Zero if they choose to embrace it.
 We are also actively researching the political response to every fatality on our streets (or lack thereof), promises made to improve safety at a crash site and what each politician has actually done.
 The goal of this project is to inform you, the voters of San Francisco, of the ongoing violence on our streets, help our elected officials address it and hold them accountable for delays and inaction.
 San Francisco can achieve Vision Zero but that will only happen if we work together and demand that our elected officials take immediate and aggressive action to slow our streets and prioritize the safety of our most vulnerable road users over the expediency of cars.

-Since San Francisco adopted its Vision Zero program in 2014, 322 people have been killed by traffic violence on its streets.
-That equates to a traffic related fatality every 12.16 days.
-The most recent fatality was on September 21st which was 15 Days Ago.
-San Francisco was due to experience its next traffic related fatality on October 2nd which was 4 days ago.
-As of today, October 6th, there have been 27 traffic related fatalities so far this year.
+Since San Francisco adopted its Vision Zero program in 2014, 329 people have been killed by traffic violence on its streets.
+That equates to a traffic related fatality every 12.01 days.
+The most recent fatality was on October 25th which was 11 Days Ago.
+San Francisco can expect to experience its next traffic related fatality on November 5th which is tomorrow.
+As of today, November 4th, there have been 32 traffic related fatalities so far this year.
 San Francisco currently averages about 30 fatalities per year and the second chart shows the city's current running average which is calculated by dividing the number of days since the beginning of the year for each fatality by the number of fatalites recorded by that date, divided by 365.
 As times passes without a fatality, the running average will decrease and conversely rise when someone is killed.

 The following two charts breakdown injuries by supervisor district.
 Fatality data was sourced from here and here.
 Crash data is released by the San Francisco Department of Public Health on a quarterly basis.
 2024 Q3 data (July - September) is expected to be released in November and will be included here as soon as it's available.